-A non-AP STA that supports channel usage and has the TWT Requester Support subfield set to 1 in the HE Capabilities element that it transmits, may negotiate a peer-to-peer TWT schedule with its associated AP, to indicate up (#8077)the service period, and optionally the channel operation, of a channel-usage-aidable BSS or an off-channel TDLS direct link, by transmitting a Channel Usage Request frame that includes TWT Elements and Timeout Interval Element fields, if the AP has the Peer-to-peer TWT Support field set to 1 in the Extended Capabilities element.
+A non-AP STA that supports channel usage and has the TWT Requester Support subfield set to 1 in the HE Capabilities element that it transmits, may negotiate a peer-to-peer TWT schedule with its associated AP, to indicate (#8077)the service period, and optionally the channel operation, of a channel-usage-aidable BSS or an off-channel TDLS direct link, by transmitting a Channel Usage Request frame that includes TWT Elements and Timeout Interval Element fields, if the AP has the Peer-to-peer TWT Support field set to 1 in the Extended Capabilities element.
 Each TWT element carried in the TWT Elements field includes a single Individual TWT Parameter Set field whose subfields shall be set as described in 26.8.2 (Individual TWT agreements) and 9.4.2.198 (TWT element) except that the TWT Group Assignment subfield shall be set to zero and the Responder PM Mode subfield, the Trigger subfield, the Flow Type subfield, and the TWT Channel subfield shall be reserved.
 Each TWT element in the TWT Elements field applies to all the Channel Entry subfields of the Channel Usage Elements field.
 The non-AP STA may indicate the lifetime of the requested peer-to-peer TWT agreement in the Timeout Interval Value field of the TIE that it includes in the Channel Usage Request frame and shall set the Timeout Interval Type field to 5.

 TGme editor: Please add the following NOTE after the first paragraph on page 2789.( #8079)

-(#8079)
+NOTE—The AP might choose a value for the TWT Flow Identifier field in a TWT element carried in the Channel Usage Response frame that is different from the value of the TWT Flow Identifier field in the received Channel Usage Request frame. (#8079)

 TGme editor: Please add the following two paragraphs after the fourth paragraph on page 2789.( #8080, #8081)

-(#8080)
+An AP shall not send a TWT Teardown frame to a non-AP STA to teardown any peer-to-peer TWT schedule between them. (#8080)

-(#8081)
+An AP shall not send a TWT Information frame to a non-AP STA to suspend or resume any peer-to-peer TWT schedule between them. (#8081)